 Capital One is another issuer that beat the industry average, coming in at No. 3 with 815 points in J.D.
 Power’s 2021 Credit Card Satisfaction Study.
 In addition to its 24/7 customer service line, you can call collect from an international number to cancel a stolen card and ask for a replacement.
 Capital One’s mobile app also lets you pay your bill, bank on the go and more.
 You can even lock your card with the app if it’s misplaced, lost or stolen.

-Capital One has many popular rewards cards, many of which frequently have a spot on top rewards cards lists, like the Capital One Venture Rewards Credit Card and the recently launched Capital One Venture X Rewards Credit Card.
+Capital One has many popular rewards cards, many of which frequently have a spot on top rewards cards lists, like the Capital One Venture Rewards Credit Card and the Capital One Venture X Rewards Credit Card.

 Chase came in at No. 4 in the J.D.
 Power study, scoring 807 points out of 1,000, which is only a couple of points lower than the industry average.
 However, Chase still receives high customer service marks due to its outreach and social media presence.
 Customers can easily reach Chase over its 24-hour phone line, via secure online messaging or by mail.
 The Chase mobile app also makes it easy for Chase cardholders to keep track of purchases and rewards.

 Speaking of rewards, the Chase Ultimate Rewards program—which you can access through cards like the Chase Freedom Flex℠ and Chase Sapphire Preferred® Card—is one of the best rewards programs available.

 Citi tied with Bank of America for the No. 5 spot—both issuers scored 805 out of 1,000 points in the J.D.
 Power study—but we’ll give preference here to Citi since its rewards card offerings tend to be more popular with customers.
 Two of its most popular rewards cards, both with no annual fee, include the Citi Custom Cash℠ Card and the Citi® Double Cash Card.